ThornyFFXI/gdifonts/readme.md

 <br><br>

 ## Creating a managed font object
 GdiFonts creates class objects to manage each font.
-Each object must be populated with the following settings table:
+Each object must be populated with a settings table.
+Any value omitted from the table will use these defaults.
+The background table can be omitted entirely, but if it is provided then members should be in the layout of 'Rectangle/Background Objects'.
 ```
 local fontSettings = {
     box_height = 0,